Feller-AG/wiser-tutorial/README.md

                 ||     ||
 ```

+---
-Made with ❤️ (and some couples of 🍺) in Switzerland, Feller AG, 2021
+Made with ❤️ & 🐮 (...and some couples of 🍺) in Switzerland, Feller AG, 2021